-Crime Stoppers is a registered, non-profit community oriented program that relies on help from the citizens, media and our local police, in conjunction with other jurisdictions.
-We are governed by a volunteer civilian board under the direction of our civilian coordinators.
+Crime Stoppers is a registered non-profit, community oriented program that relies on help from the citizens, media and our local police, in conjunction with other jurisdictions.
+We are governed by a volunteer civilian board with the help and guidance of our civilian coordinators.

 Our Vision: To be the leading nonprofit organization to promote peace and prosperity by reducing crime in Canada through cooperative efforts of police, media and the community.